teiid/openshift/README.md

 Getting Started with the Teiid Demo
 -----------------------------------

-An article is provided at https://community.jboss.org/wiki/TeiidOnOpenShiftDemo-Part1-SourceManagement to help you get started.

 Two web applications are deployed with the Teiid OpenShift installation:

-VDB Manager' application:
+'VDB Manager' application:

     http://teiiddemo-$yourdomain.rhcloud.com/vdbmanager

-On the VDB Manager page, a 'Teiid Source Examples' link is provided, which also takes you to the article referenced above.
+On the VDB Manager page, a 'Teiid Source Examples' link is provided, which also takes you to the articles referenced below.

 'WebQuery' application: